-Backing up your WooCommerce based Online Store is maybe one of the most important activities you would like to perform as it will ensure that you will have a restore point if anything goes wrong with the website at some point of time.
-Currently our WooCommerce Hosting package provides our customers with weekly backups for their websites so you do not have to think for this importatnt feature.
+Backing up your WooCommerce based Online Store is maybe one of the most important activities you would like to perform as it will ensure that you will have a restore point if anything goes wrong with the website at some point in time.
+Currently, our WooCommerce Hosting package provides our customers with daily backups for their websites so you do not have to think of this importatnt, feature.

 First and foremost you will need to backup the files of your website.
 This can be achieved quite easily via the FTP service for your account.
 If you are unable to find the information you will need about that service please contact your hosting provider or if you are a customer of Our Services please check your welcome email as there we have provided more information on the matter.
 Also if you are not familiar with how to use FTP clients please review our FTP Tutorials series as there we have explained in details everything you will need to operate with FTP Clients.

 Once you connect to the FTP service for your account and you navigate to the folder where the Wordpress application is installed at you will be able to get a list of all the files your Wordpress application is using.
 In order to download these please select them all by clicking on a single file and then pressing the key combination of CTRL + A. Now you will need to right-click on the selected files and select the "Download" Option.

 The files will be downloaded in a manner of minutes depending of course on the size of your website.
 Once the process is finished you may close your FTP client and with that, you have successfully backed up the files of the Wordpress application used as a platform, for the WooCommerce Online Store plugin.

 Now that you have backed up the files of your website it is time to finalize the backup procedure by simply backing up the database used by the Wordpress application.
 In order for this to be achieved, you will need to know the database name.
 If you are not sure where to find it please read the next lines of this tutorial carefully.